ramiejleh/PID-Controller/README.md

 ## The Effects of the PID Coefficients
 Each of these Coefficients is critical to make a versatile controller.
 `Kp` is a proportional factor to the cross track error.
 The higher the number, the faster the oscillation and the overshooting becomes larger.
 `Kd` is a proportional factor to the differnce between the previous CTE and the current one.
-It important to prevent overshooting.
+It is important to prevent overshooting.
 The higher the number, the slower it is to converge though it converges more smoothly.
 Too low of a number will not prevent overshooting anymore.
 `Ki` is a proportional factor to the sum of all CTEs until that point.
-This will help correct any syetematic bias.
+This will help correct any systematic bias.

 They all work as expected and have been chosen after some manual trial and error and tuning